alexpichel/okb-gatsby/content/posts/2018-01-01--Law-Enforcement-AED/index.md

 date: "2018-01-01"
 cover: /assets/policing.png
 logo: /assets/agency/prineville-pd.png
+agency: "Prineville Police Department"
+agencyid: "prineville-pd"
+author: "Sgt.
+Troy Wiles"
 category: "Policing"
 tags:
-  - "medical response"
+  - "Medical Response"
-  - "technology"
+  - "Technology"
-  - "training"
+  - "Training"
 subTitle: "All patrol officers have been trained on how to provide High Performance CPR and use an AED to save citizens suffering from a cardiac event."
 ---